 Pummeling To Pass

 This is something you’re probably aware of as it was popularized by Gordon Ryan.
-That float passing thing he does, whether it is to get past the legs or get into leg locks is actually nothing but leg pummeling drills form the top.
+That float passing thing he does, whether it is to get past the legs or get into leg locks is actually nothing but leg pummeling drills from the top.
 As with everything else, it takes a lot of drilling to figure out the balance and the finer aspect of it.
-Once again, BJJ pummels drills are the way to go, and once more, it takes drilling against someone that won’t be allowing you to pass, or someone that’s trying to sweep/submit you that you’ll truly get the hang of it.
+Once again, BJJ pummels drills are the way to go, and once more, it takes drilling against someone that won’t be allowing you to pass or someone that’s trying to sweep/submit you that you’ll truly get the hang of it.

 BJJ pummel drills are immense in learning how to get to the inside space in every possible plane of motion that we use in grappling.
 However, they’ll only work if you do the work.
-If you’re messing around jus doing shin circles or swimming with your arms, waiting for time to pass until you start to roll, you won’t have much success with any of them when things get real.
+If you’re messing around just doing shin circles or swimming with your arms, waiting for time to pass until you start to roll, you won’t have much success with any of them when things get real.
 And believe me, when you get to a tough match or a roll, pummeling can make all the difference!